saiakhil2103/basicCalculator/README.md

 # basicCalculator
-basic calculator made with tkinter
+A GUI based simple calculator using tkinter